rajathnh/QuickServe-AI/README.md

 Test the Application Using Sample Prompts

+Use the following test credentials to log in:
+Email: rajathnh@gmail.com
+Password: Rajathnh

 Sample Test Prompts
 Copy and paste any of the following prompts in the chat to test different functionalities: